plexefinance/PlexePublicAPI/README.md

 		}
 	}

-A sSecondary Applicant is not required for an Application.
+A Secondary Applicant is not required for an Application.

 ### Set Primary Bank Account

-To select a Primary Bank account, you will need to first access the list of current Bank Accounts assigned to the Customer.
+To select a Primary Bank account, you will need to first access the list of current Bank Accounts assigned to the customer.

 	/api/ApplicationApproval/get-all-banks/{applicationId}